 Working with us

-The IP Research Group is interested in working with external stakeholders to develop IP law educational programmes, as consultants and to engage in collaborative research.
+The IP Research Group is interested in working with external stakeholders to develop IP law and data protection educational programmes, as consultants and to engage in collaborative research.

 - Elizabeth Chadwick, Reader in Law